Araçá Bay

 Place: Baía do Araçá, São Sebastião, SP, Brazil

-Tags: benthic, epifauna, mangrove, sand beach
+Tags: >100 mm, benthic, epifauna, mangrove, sand beach

 Hermit crab